warlo/ginear/README.md

 The `gin` command allows you to attach to an existing Linear issue or create a new one.
 When you run `gin`, Ginear will prompt you to select an existing issue from the list or create a new one.

+### `gin commit`

+Use `gin commit` to create a new Linear issue with automatic branch switching and accompanying git commit.

 ### `gin create`

 Use `gin create` to create a new Linear issue directly from the command line.
 Ginear will guide you through the issue creation process and automatically handle branch switching if necessary.